-India, a nation known for its rich history and diverse culture, achieved a significant milestone in its democratic journey when it elected its first woman president.
-Pratibha Patil, first woman president of India, was a remarkable leader and advocate for women’s rights, shattered the glass ceilings to become a symbol of progress and gender equality.
+India, a nation celebrated for its rich history and diverse cultural heritage, reached a significant milestone in its democratic journey when it elected its first female president.
+Pratibha Patil, the first female president of India, stood out as an exceptional figure and a strong advocate for women’s rights.
+Her achievement in breaking societal norms made her a symbol of progress and gender equality.

 First Woman President of India: Pratibha Patil